Third-party integrations

 Hono

 Hono is a modern web framework that works across multiple JavaScript runtimes.
-Here's how to integrate LogTape:
+LogTape provides a Hono adapter through the @logtape/hono package, allowing you to use LogTape as Hono's logging backend with HTTP request logging:

 import { Hono } from "hono";